jesse10klein/SwyftxWrapper.js/ReadMe.md

 Please be aware, this package is still in development and does not currently support all endpoints, but it aims to in the near future.

+I highly recommend testing this package on the demo first.

 Please scroll towards the bottom of this page to find a list of all of the currently supported endpoints.

 You can refer to the [Swyftx API docs](https://docs.swyftx.com.au/) and the [swyftxwrapper.js Github Repo](https://github.com/jesse10klein/SwyftxWrapper.js) to find the parameters needed for each endpoint.